dtuskippy/reading-notes/401/class-19.md

 1. Describe how to use SQS and SNS in a “fanout” pattern.
     * A message is delivered to multiple subscribers, some of which are other SNS services, and some of which are SQS services -- example credit card transaction had 3 subscribers:
-      * Lamba function which acts as SNS sending customer notifications; best effor delivery, so potential to lose message before receipt.
+      * Lamba function which acts as SNS sending customer notifications; best effort delivery, so potential to lose message before receipt.
       * Transaction analytics queue, e.g. dashboard to poll information at later time; once poll occurs, message deleted; message gauranteed.
       * Transaction fraud detection queue -- once poll occurs, message deleted; message gauranteed.
 2. Explain how “push notifications” work, using SNS.